mongodb/mongo-php-driver/CONTRIBUTING.md

 ### Ensure PHP version compatibility

-Ensure that the extension compiles on PHP 5.5, 5.6, 7.0, and 7.1.
+Ensure that the extension compiles on PHP 5.5 through the latest PHP 7.x release.
 Be sure to test both ZTS and non-ZTS builds for PHP 5.x.

 ### Ensure Windows compatibility

 PECL will create Windows DLLs for new releases; however, you must ensure that the extension successfully builds on Windows before releasing.
-Note that PHP 5.5 and 5.6 require VS2012, while PHP 7 requires VS2015.
+Note that PHP 5.5 and 5.6 require VS2012, while PHP 7.x requires VS2015.

 Given the following assumptions: